DoTheEvo/veeam-prometheus-grafana/README.md

 ## Grafana configuration

-* first run login with admin/admin
+* First run login with admin/admin.
-* in Preferences > Datasources set `http://prometheus:9090` for url<br>
+* In Preferences > Datasources set `http://prometheus:9090` for url<br>
-  save and test should be green<br>
+  save and test should be green
-* once some values are pushed to prometheus, create a new dashboard...
+* Once some metrics are pushed to prometheus, they should be searchable in Explore section in Grafana.

 ![prometheus_working_pic_confirmation](https://i.imgur.com/hO8eERV.png)